JosepPages7/Delphi-GCharts/README.md

-## What's cfs.GCharts
+## What's cfsCharts

-cfs.GCharts is a Delphi library of components to generate Charts in uniGUI Framework using the Google Charts API.
+cfsCharts is a Delphi library of components to generate Charts in uniGUI Framework using the Google Charts API.